 - Ricinoleic acid (12-Hydroxyoleic Acid) comprises approximately 90% of the fatty acid composition

-- Product uniformity and consistency are relatively high for a naturally occurring material
+- The a naturally occurring oils, product uniformity and consistency are relatively high

-- It is a nontoxic, biodegradable, renewable resources”
+- It is a nontoxic, biodegradable and most importantly renewable

 Castor oil has many medicinal, industrial and pharmaceutical uses.
-Castor oil was burned as fuel in lamps in ancient Egypt.
-It was also used as a natural remedy for ailments such as eye irritation.
-Interestingly, the oil was given to pregnant women to stimulate labor, this is according to NCBI
+In ancient Egypt, the oil was burned as fuel in lamps and was also used as a natural remedy for ailments such as eye irritation.
+Interestingly, the oil was given to pregnant women to stimulate labor, this is according to NCBI.

 Castor Oil for Natural Hair Growth

 Castor oil has intense moisturizing properties making it a favorite among the natural hair community.
-Castor oil is used on hair for several reasons.
 It has antibacterial and anti-fungal properties that prevent dandruff and scalp infections.
 It contains Ricinoleic acid that helps increase circulation of blood to the scalp and thus improved growth.
 The acid also helps balance the scalp PH which in term helps to replenish the scalp’s natural oils and reverse the damage by harsh chemical contained in many hair products